 Phone: +44 (0) 1793 44 4164*

-The Je-S Helpdesk is staffed Monday to Friday 8.30am - 5pm (excluding bank holidays and other holidays)
+The Je-S Helpdesk is staffed Monday to Thursday 8:30am to 5pm and Fridays 8:30am to 4:30pm (excluding bank holidays and other holidays).

 *Phone calls that cannot be answered during working hours will be redirected after 30 seconds to Voice Mail.
 The helpdesk will normally return your call within 3 hours.